-Summarizing, we have got an strategy that given certain set $G$ and a feasible solution $\vx_0$ returns a set which contains an improving direction for an specific $\eqref{eq:standard}$ (if possible).
-If we repeat this approach with all possible basic integer solutions the result is a finite test set for $\eqref{eq:standard}$.
+To summarize, we have a strategy that given certain set $G$ and a feasible solution $\vx_0$ returns a set which contains an improving direction for a specific $\eqref{eq:standard}$ (if possible).
+If we repeat this approach with all possible basic-integer solutions the result is a finite test set for $\eqref{eq:standard}$.